samyak0101/p4-DFS/README.md

 - Write down questions and try to answer them (get help from TAs or Peer Mentors)
 - Test, test, test, test, test!

-Questions:
+Some questions I wrote while developing (which you should be able to answer):
 - Specification
     - if data full do we allocate file inode still (cuz it can't have data)
     - how to do mmap sync or flush etc.
     - in creat sometimes there are random garbage values at the dir ent location, how do i know for sure if theres a dir entry at a specific location or not?

-# Compiling client:
-gcc -o client mfs.c udp.c client.c
+- gcc -o client mfs.c udp.c client.c
-server 52364 file
+- server 52364 file